 - The type of needle is important.
 For instance, jeans/denim needles are made to sew through thick fabrics and universal needles are perfect for general purpose sewing, including patchwork assembly.

 - Quilting needles have a slightly rounded point and are designed specifically for machine quilting.
-One of the most common sizes of machine needles is the 90/14.
-It's my favorite machine quilting needle because its sturdy shaft holds up well when quilting through the layers of a quilt sandwich.
-The 90/14's needle eye is big enough to accommodate most types of thread.
+One of the most common sizes of machine needles is 90/14.
+Its sturdy shaft holds up well when quilting through the layers of a quilt sandwich.
+The 90/14's needle eye is big enough to accommodate most types of threads.

 - Some types of needles are made to help you sew stretchy fabrics and there are more needle types for other tasks.